Your Room and Clothing

 For Kids & Teens

-In the hospital, you will be assigned to a room where you will stay throughout the duration of your admission at Miami Children’s Hospital.
+In the hospital, you will be assigned to a room where you will stay throughout the duration of your admission at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 This is your room and you can bring items with you to make it feel "like home."
 In addition to essentials, you may want to bring some sources of entertainment, as well as special items that make you feel comfortable.
 Here is a list to get you started:

 - Music/headphones (battery operated)